Kev0208/HunyuanVideo-1.5/README.md

 ## 🧩 Community Contributions

 If you develop/use HunyuanVideo-1.5 in your projects, welcome to let us know.

+- **Diffusers** - [HunyuanVideo-1.5 Diffusers](https://huggingface.co/collections/hunyuanvideo-community/hunyuanvideo-15): Official Hugging Face Diffusers integration for HunyuanVideo-1.5.
+Easily use HunyuanVideo-1.5 with the Diffusers library for seamless integration into your projects.
+See [Usage with Diffusers](#usage-with-diffusers) section for details.

 - **ComfyUI** - [ComfyUI](https://github.com/comfyanonymous/ComfyUI): A powerful and modular diffusion model GUI with a graph/nodes interface.
 ComfyUI supports HunyuanVideo-1.5 with various engineering optimizations for fast inference.
 We provide a [ComfyUI Usage Guide](./ComfyUI/README.md) for HunyuanVideo-1.5.